What is FCFE (Free Cash Flow to Equity)?

 In addition, Free Cash Flow to Equity model is very similar to the DDM (which directly calculates the Equity Value of the firm).
 Unfortunately, the FCFE model has various limitations, like the Dividend Discount Model.
-For example, it is useful only in cases where the company’s leverage is not volatile, and it cannot be applied to companies with changing debt leverage.
+For example, it is useful only in cases where the company’s leverage is not volatile and cannot be applied to companies with changing debt leverage.

 Free Cash Flow to Equity Formula starting with Net Income.